For about fifteen years from the mid 1970's to the late 1980's an annual excursion for a certain group of

 sales were brisk with the fellas pretty much selling out of their bagged cubes but ended up being stuck with

 a lot of the block ice and so roughly broke even.
-I did have a picture somewhere of the "Clearfield Cheese"
+I have long promised to post a picture of the "Clearfield

 In 1981 Bobby Unser took the checker but due to a pit lane infraction was dropped the following morning to